Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Related Work

 \subsection{Semi-Supervised Learning (SSL)}

-Since the pioneering work, II-Model~\cite{rasmus2015semi}, pseudo-labelling and consistency regularization techniques have attract many attentions in the SSL community and generate various of algorithms \cite{samuli2017temporal,tarvainen2017mean,miyato2018virtual,kuo2020featmatch}.
-Recently proposed models~\cite{xie2019unsupervised,berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,nassar2021all,zhang2021flexmatch} combine these two techniques by using unsupervised data augmentation~\cite{xie2019unsupervised}.
-The main idea is to use the prediction of a weakly augmented image as the pseudo-label, and then enforce it to be consistent to the one with strong augmentation.
+Since the pioneering work, II-Model~\cite{rasmus2015semi}, pseudo-labeling and consistency regularization techniques have attracted much attention in the SSL community and generated various algorithms \cite{samuli2017temporal,tarvainen2017mean,miyato2018virtual,kuo2020featmatch}.
+Recently proposed models~\cite{xie2019unsupervised,berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,nassar2021all,zhang2021flexmatch,sosea2023marginmatch} combine these two techniques by using unsupervised data augmentation~\cite{xie2019unsupervised}.
+The main idea is to use the prediction of a weakly augmented image as the pseudo-label, and then enforce it to be consistent with the one with strong augmentation.
 For instance, UDA~\cite{xie2019unsupervised} and ReMixMatch~\cite{berthelot2019remixmatch} apply confidence-based strategies and sharpened soft pseudo labels to select sufficiently confident data for training, whereas FixMatch~\cite{sohn2020fixmatch} uses one-hot hard labels.
 More recently, SemCo~\cite{nassar2021all} successfully complements FixMatch by introducing semantic prior knowledge from language models~\cite{pennington2014glove}.
-FlexMatch~\cite{zhang2021flexmatch} applies curriculum learning to design a dynamic threshold function and use it to select high confident pseudo labels according to learning status.
-In this paper, we adopt two recently proposed SSL algorithms: SemCo, and FlexMatch, as our pre-training methods, and investigate the impact of meta-training for SSL models.
+FlexMatch~\cite{zhang2021flexmatch} applies curriculum learning to design a dynamic threshold function and select high confident pseudo labels according to learning status.
+MarginMatch~\cite{sosea2023marginmatch} utilizes margin-based strategies to select high-confidence pseudo labels.
+We adopt three SSL algorithms: SemCo, FlexMatch and MarginMatch for pre-training, and investigate the impact of meta-training on SSL models.